Compare Invoice Finance Quotes

 What is debt factoring?

-According to a 2024 IBIS World Report, the revenue of the factoring industry in the UK has grown at a CAGR of 3.5% over the past 5 years.
+According to IBIS World Report, the revenue of the factoring industry in the UK has grown at a CAGR of 3.5% over the past 5 years.

 How does debt factoring work?